jeromeof/devicePEQ/README.md

 ---

+## **📝 Feedback Mechanism**
+### **🔹 What it does**
+- Provides a **feedback form** for users to report their experience with **experimental devices**.
+- Allows users to indicate if the device is **working correctly**.
+- Optionally includes **console logs** to help diagnose issues.
+- Lets users add **comments** about their experience.
+- Submits feedback to developers via a **Google Form**.

+### **🔗 How it Works**
+1. When connecting to a device marked as **experimental**, a warning dialog appears.
+2. The dialog explains that the device hasn't been fully tested.
+3. Users can proceed with the connection and test the device.
+4. After testing, users can provide feedback about their experience.
+5. This feedback helps improve compatibility and support for more devices.

+---

 ## **🚀 Summary**
 The **DeviceEQ Plugin** brings **flexible, real-time PEQ control** to a growing range of **USB, Serial, and networked audio gear**.
 Whether you're tuning a dongle, an IEM, a desktop DAC, or a smart streamer—**DeviceEQ bridges the gap between pro-grade tuning and consumer gear**.

+The plugin now includes a **feedback mechanism** for experimental devices, allowing users to contribute to the project by reporting their experiences.
+This helps improve compatibility and support for a wider range of devices.

 👉 **From FiiO to JDS Labs to WiiM – make your sound yours.** 🎚🔥